 The first thing you are taught as a student athlete is that you are held to a higher standard.
 Every move you make being watched by the press and the university’s pressure to perform can become burdensome.
 As an individual you represent your entire team and institution, and it is a great responsibility.

-If you consider yourself as a passionate online shopper like myself, Amazon has amazing deals on the best products and exercise equipment.I hoped you enjoyed the Student Athlete-Real Student Athlete Expectations article and if you have any questions about the post want to leave a comment or want to leave your own personal review,please leave a comment below .
+If you consider yourself as a passionate online shopper like myself, eBay has amazing deals on the best products and exercise equipment.I hoped you enjoyed the Student Athlete-Real Student Athlete Expectations article and if you have any questions about the post want to leave a comment or want to leave your own personal review,please leave a comment below .